-Land of opportunity Australian farmland is on the investment radar ohit Burman is a mixture of nerves and excitement as we chat about cricket in a private members' club in London's Mayfair.
+Land of opportunity Australian farmland

+ohit Burman is a mixture of nerves and excitement as we chat about cricket in a private members' club in London's Mayfair.
 And understandably so.
 In just a few weeks the latest player auction for the Indian Premier League (IPL), the annual 20-over, big-hitting cricket tournament that has revolutionised the game, is set to get under way.